-

 Loving Controversy

 I once had a fellow Christian say to me, upon stirring up some political argument or another, “I love controversy.”
 Now, we all create controversy at times, especially if we have opinions on anything.
-The very act of teaching Christ’s word can cause controversy among some, but I’m not sure we are necessarily supposed to Continue reading
+The very act of teaching Christ’s word can cause controversy among some, but I’m not sure we are necessarily supposed to love the controversy.
+The wisdom literature has little kind to say about one who stirs up controversy and contention.
+Proverbs 18:19 warns that contentions are like the bars of a castle.
+Proverbs 15:18 says it is a wrathful heart that stirs up strife.
+Proverbs 10:12… Continue reading

 -